airpair/aws-multi-region-failover/post.md

 ![Image 6](https://s3-us-west-2.amazonaws.com/ishant/demoRegionFailover/6.JPG)

 ### Step 9
 Test the website. (test.ishantkumar.in) .
-It will show you the webpage associated with Primary Health Check .
+It will show you the webpage associated with Primary Health Check.
 In our case web page hosted in N.Virginia Region.

 ![Image 7](https://s3-us-west-2.amazonaws.com/ishant/demoRegionFailover/7.JPG)